About Us

 President

 I am thrilled to be involved with the Hawkestone Board of Directors and this team in particular.
 Our board is full of committed, kind, talented individuals who are all willing to step forward when the time is right.
-It is such a priviledge to learn from them.
+It is such a privilege to learn from them.

 I have lived in Oro-Medonte most of my life and Hawkestone for the last 27 years.
 I have a background in education and leadership, finishing my career as Executive Director at the Ontario Educational Leadership Centre.